themarshallproject/COVID_prison_data/README.md

 Any questions that a prison agency could not or would not answer are left blank.

-The second table in the dataset, `tmp_prison_pops.csv`, contains a one-time, recent snapshot of the population of people incarcerated in each of these prison systems, collected as close to April 15 as possible.
+The second table in the dataset, `prison_populations.csv`, contains a one-time, recent snapshot of the population of people incarcerated in each of these prison systems, collected as close to April 15 as possible.

 It includes these columns:
 * `name` - The name of the state or "Federal" for the Federal Bureau of Prisons